AleXX-XD/SearchEngine/README.md

 ## Overview
 A search engine that searches for words and phrases on websites

+You need to create a database with encoding settings: Charset: utf8mb4, Collation: utf8mb4_bin

 ## Release Notes
 Can be found in [RELEASE_NOTES](RELEASE_NOTES.md).